dking1342/python-basics/README.md

 If there are any errors blocking the server from running then this will show and you will need to clear these errors before you can use the server.

+## Using Django portal to view endpoints
+You can type in the endpoint based on the urls files and if everything is successful then you will be able to see the data.
+You can also create, edit, etc the data for this url in the html form view if there are columns in the table of data.

+In this portal you can also view the headers, status, url and other features of the request, response objects.